Poria (Fu Ling)

 Botanical Name: Wolfiporia extensa, Sclerotium poriae cocos

 Poria is a type of mushroom with a long and respected history in China.
 It is considered one of the premier Yin tonic herbs.
-Next to Licorice it is the most frequently used herb in Chinese herbalism.
-It is used to cook with and it is also used as a medicinal herb to boost immune function, calm anxiety, and support sleep.
+Next to licorice it is the most frequently used herb in Chinese herbalism.
+It is both a culinary and medicinal herb that boosts immune function, calms anxiety, and supports sleep.
 It also has antitumor properties.

 Below is an overview of cedar, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of cedar.

 Also Known As: China Root, Chinese Tuckahoe, Hoelen